hrshl212/hrshl212/README.md

 - 👋 Hi, I’m Harshal Raut
-- 👀 I’m interested in Machine Learning, Data Science and CFD
+- 👀 I’m interested in CFD and Machine Learning
 - 📫 How to reach me hrshl212@gmail.com

 <!---